DevonCasey/nmf_practice/exercise.md

     This is one of the popular "multiplicative update" rules from a [paper by Lee and Seung](http://hebb.mit.edu/people/seung/papers/nmfconverge.pdf).

-    To code this up, use the following!
+    To code this up, use the following.
 Note that we update H first, and then feed our H update into the W update.
     Notice also that the operations are elementwise (not our usual linear algebra).

     ```